Skip to content Skip to footer

 • Prioritization

-MVP Dashboard: Below is a wireframe and design of the dashboard for the Disaster Recovery Agents.
+MVP Dashboard for Agents: Below is a wireframe and design of the dashboard for the Disaster Recovery Agents.
 The platform is responsive with the main display for desktop.

 I designed an AI-automated telematics feature that gives disaster-response teams real-time visibility into trailers, generators, and haulers.
 The system intelligently recommends tasks, predicts delays, and triggers proactive alerts, which turn a chaotic, manual process into a streamlined, AI-supported workflow.